vcl-iisc/vclab-website/_pages/home.md

 In Visual Computing Lab, we are interested in developing novel computer vision and machine learning algorithms to solve visual analytics problems arising from diverse real-world applications.
 Majority of our ongoing research projects can be categorized into one of the following three areas
 1. *Data-efficient & privacy-preserving deep learning* (zero-shot/few-shot knowledge distillation, continual learning, source-free/unsupervised domain adaptation, data-free adversarial defense, federated learning etc.).
 We are specially interested in the theoretical foundations of federated learning under distribution shifts, with a focus on generalization, domain adaptation and efficient fine-tuning of foundational models.
-2. *Cross-modal computer vision and generative learning* (text-based image retrieval, sketch-guided localization, scene-graph generation, visual question answering, video to audio generation etc.)
+2. *Cross-modal computer vision and generative models* (text-based image retrieval, sketch-guided localization, scene-graph generation, visual question answering, video to audio synthesis etc.)
 3. *Perceiving humans and their actions* (robust and scalable person-reidentification, video anomaly detection, human gait and pose analysis etc.)

 <figure class="centered">